mvelosop/git-workshop/README.md

 ## Troubleshooting

-If you don't get something like this:
+If you don't get something like this when running step 6 above:

 ![](images/initial-run.png)